Supply Chain Management (MBA)

 - DSCI 6840 Global Sourcing, Procurement, and Negotiations

-Contact a graduate advisor for more information.
+Contact the SCB Graduate Advising offices for more information.